Dysmenorrhea is something most women have experienced at least once in their life and many women experience monthly.

 Menstrual cramps have many different causes from both an Eastern and Western perspective.
 Not all women get them, and when they do, every cycle is different and every woman is different.
 While they are common, they aren’t necessarily normal.
 An acupuncturist can help bring your body back to homeostasis, but if the cramping is severe enough to be limiting your lifestyle talk to your doctor.

-If you suffer from dysmenorrhea and live in the Twin Cities come visit me on a Wednesday or Friday night at Health Foundations Birth Center and we can nail down your pattern differentiation.
+If you suffer from dysmenorrhea and live in the Twin Cities come visit me on a Wednesday or Friday night at Health Foundations Birth Center or a Saturaday morning in White Bear Lake and we can nail down your pattern differentiation.
 Schedule online by clicking the button below.

 Disclaimer: I am an acupuncturist in the state of Minnesota, and the information falls within my scope of practice in my state.
 However, unless I have directed you here as your homework I am probably not your acupuncturist.
 The information in this post is for general purposes only and does not constitute medical advice.
 As always, check with your own acupuncturist or primary care provider before making any lifestyle changes.
 This post does not create a patient-practitioner relationship and I am not liable for any losses or damages resulting or relating to the content in this post.